AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Background

 \subsection{Bug Characterization}

 Our symbolic explanations are loosely inspired by the reachability, infection, and propagation (RIP) model of failure observation~\cite{ammann2016testbook}.
 The RIP model notes that for a software bug to be observable, the fault should be reached during execution (reachability), the state of the program should be incorrect (infection), and the infected state should be propagated to a statement making the state observable.
-This model of bugs has primarily been used in the analysis of mutation testing~\cite{just2014efficient, du2024ripples}.
-Our tripartite formulation of input, infection, and output conditions have a rough correspondence to the RIP model -- input conditions are related to reachability, for instance.
-However, we are unaware of any techniques that jointly generate input, infection, and output conditions.
+This model of bugs has prominently been used in the analysis of mutation testing~\cite{just2014efficient, du2024ripples}.
+Our tripartite formulation of input, infection, and output conditions have a rough correspondence to the RIP model.